famjamr3-star/TecTag/README.md

-use cx file explorer os somthing to install it.
+use cx file explorer or somthing to install it.